Wajiharfaoui/Recommendation-System/Collaborative Filtering Models Finding.md

 # Hybrid Recommender Systems

 Hybrid recommendation systems are not a fully independent class of algorithms.
 Rather they blend methods together in an effort to mitigate the drawbacks of individual techniques.
 In our case, we've experimented with a hybrid of our two best performing models: The SVD model fit with tuned hyperparameters and the content based model seen in the previous section.
 We also implemented a`Random Forest` hybrid model which is trained on the predictions of both the content based and SVD models and as well as the actual rating values as a target variable and then makes predictions of its own.
+However, since hybrid systems aggregate different techniques they can inherit the drawbacks of the models used as well.

 ## SVD and Content Based Hybrid (Weighting)